jimbobbennett/AgroHack/Steps/CreateFunction.md

    ![select the agro hack resource group](../Images/SelectFunctionResourceGroup.png)

-1. Select the storage account that was created earlier for the data export
+1. Select the storage account that was created earlier for the data export.
+This storage account is used to save the files needed for the function app.

    ![select the storage account](../Images/SelectFuncAppStorage.png)